briatte/elus/HOWTO.md

 Most scripts will require a few days to run in full, either because of time limits imposed by the Twitter REST API, or because of the very slow Bayesian estimation procedure.

 We recommend going through the [replication material](http://dx.doi.org/10.7910/DVN/26589) for Pablo Barberá's paper to anyone who would be seriously interested in replicating the analysis.

+Last, some scripts are moderately verbose, in order to help the user to monitor the rate limits of the Twitter API, to understand the rate of success of geographical and gender imputation, and to understand the subsampling procedure.